Menu

 Seasoning

 Don’t hesitate to use salt generously to bring out the natural flavors of the fish.
 Season the fish before cooking, as salt draws moisture from the surface and can make it tough if added after cooking.
+Aim for a light seasoning that complements rather than overpowers the delicate flavor of halibut.

 Herbs and Spices